-Step Guide to Digitally Sign a PowerShell Script For Your Windows Machine.
+Step by Step Guide to Digitally Sign a PowerShell Script For Your Windows Machine.

 Automation has helped businesses reduce repetitive tasks and improve productivity.
 Regarding Windows, PowerShell is one of the most popular object-oriented automation engines that provides an interactive command-line shell.
 In other words, it provides developers with the power of automation through a simplified scripting language.